Video action recognition for lane-change classification and prediction of surrounding vehicles: Conclusions and Future Work

 The ability of most of these models (Disjoint, ST and SF) to predict lane-changes at $t+TTE$ is even better than their ability to classify them at $t$, which is a remarkable feature that can be partially explained by the high complexity of the models that provide better generalization with a more complex objective to learn.
 The best prediction results are obtained with the ST model with ROI size of $x4$ and observation horizon of 2 seconds, anticipating lane-changes 2 seconds earlier with an accuracy of $63.5\%$ for left lane-changes, of $72.5\%$ for right lane-changes and of $97.7\%$ for no lane-change.

-As future works we plan to mitigate the problem with imbalanced classes of the dataset by applying resampling and data augmentation techniques.
-Other datasets will be considered to alleviate this problem and to analyze the generalization capabilities of action recognition methods.
+The presented video action recognition approaches are highly data-dependent, and the number of publicly available datasets is limited.
+As future works we plan to mitigate the problem with imbalanced classes of the dataset by applying resampling and data augmentation techniques, including generative adversarial networks (GANs) \cite{Wu2019}.
+Other available and new datasets will be considered to alleviate this problem, to reduce potential bias and to analyze the generalization capabilities of action recognition methods.
+In cases where synchronized data from multiple sensors are available, the study of data fusion techniques will be addressed to overcome possible limitations of the vision-based method.
 GPUs memory limitations with models such as SlowFast will be also addressed.
+Other interesting topics to explore are the impact of lighting and weather conditions on system performance, and the potential ability of the system to explicitly detect and differentiate turn signals and brake lights (e.g., to assess whether or not a driver is correctly signaling an intention to change lanes).
 Finally, a real-time version will be devised to be tested in on-line real scenarios with our vehicle platforms.